opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 4. Reranking
 5. LLM with TGI

+> **Note:** ChatQnA can also be deployed on a single node using Kubernetes, provided that all pods are configured to run on the same node.

 ## Prerequisites

 ### Install Helm
 First, ensure that Helm (version >= 3.15) is installed on your system.
 Helm is an essential tool for managing Kubernetes applications.
 It simplifies the deployment and management of Kubernetes applications using Helm charts.
-For detailed installation instructions, please refer to the [Helm Installation Guide](https://helm.sh/docs/intro/install/)
+For detailed installation instructions, refer to the [Helm Installation Guide](https://helm.sh/docs/intro/install/)

 ### Clone Repository
-First step is to clone the GenAIInfra which is the containerization and cloud native suite for OPEA, including artifacts to deploy ChatQnA in a cloud native way.
+Next step is to clone the GenAIInfra which is the containerization and cloud native suite for OPEA, including artifacts to deploy ChatQnA in a cloud native way.

 ```bash
 git clone https://github.com/opea-project/GenAIInfra.git